Are North Koreans soldiers fighting in Ukraine war? Here’s what we know

 How are the US and its allies responding?

-Nato secretary general Mark Rutte said on Monday that Pyongyang sending troops to Ukraine would significantly escalate the conflict.
-He previously said the alliance had “no evidence that North Korean soldiers are involved in the fight”.
+"If we see DPRK troops moving in towards the front lines, they are co-belligerents in the war," Ms Singh said, using the acronym for the Democratic People's Republic of Korea, or North Korea.
+"This is a calculation that North Korea has to make."

-He said it was “highly worrying” any way that North Korea was supporting Russia through “weapons supplies, technological supplies, innovation, to support them in the war effort”.
+It is not immediately clear how or when Nato allies might respond to the North Korean involvement.
+They could likely lift restrictions that prevent Ukraine from using Western-supplied weapons for long-range strikes on Russian soil.

-German and British officials also weighed in on Wednesday, with South Korea hinting that it could support Ukraine with military weapons in the event of North Korea’s confirmed involvement.
+German and British officials also weighed in last week with South Korea hinting that it could support Ukraine with military weapons in the event of North Korea’s confirmed involvement.

 “We don’t even know whether we are talking about 1,500 or 12,000, or which kind of soldiers are coming to Russia and to fight where and against,” German defence minister Boris Pistorius said.
 “It’s a kind of escalation and it shows us a very important, a very important aspect.
 International conflicts are approaching very rapidly.”